 An Adirondack tradition

 The Adirondacks has a long tradition of guiding.
 As early as the 1800s, Adirondack guides have been shepherding visitors through the woods and along Adirondack lakes, rivers, and waterways providing guidance and education as they go.
-Whether you are looking for someone to help you become a Saranac Lake 6er, or want a guided tour while paddling past many of the historic Great Camps that line each of the Saranac lakes, there are many guides and experts in Saranac Lake who are excited to help you explore the area!
+Whether you are looking for someone to help you navigate the local trails, go on a guided snowshoe trip in the winter, or want a guided tour while paddling past many of the historic Great Camps that line each of the Saranac lakes, there are many guides and experts in Saranac Lake who are excited to help you explore the area!